AresMUSH/aresmush/plugins/rooms/help/en/building_tutorial.md

 Ares has several special rooms, which are part of the default database.
 They each serve an important purpose in the code, so you can't destroy them.
 You can change their names and descriptions, though.

 * **Welcome Room** - Where characters first arrive on the game.
 Typically you'll update this room description with a description of the game and some basic instructions.
-* **Offstage Room** - Where characters go when they use the `offstage` command to take a break from roleplay.
+* **Offstage** - Where characters go when they use the `offstage` command to take a break from roleplay.
 AKA the "OOC Room" or "OOC Lounge".
-* **IC Start Room** - Where characters go the very first time they use the `onstage` command to go IC.
 * **Quiet Room** - Where characters can idle without being bothered by spam.
 Poses/emits don't work here and arrival/departure messages are silenced.

 ## Locks